Broken Bones can be More Serious than You May Think

 • Death.

-Due to the seriousness of all fractures, however, broken bones will almost always push you past the Florida threshold requirement in personal injury cases.
-Only car accident cases, however, have personal injury thresholds, and broken bones are just as likely to occur in a trip and fall or crushing accident.
 It is especially important to seek immediate medical help if a child or elderly individual suffers from a broken bone.
 While a child may heal more quickly if the fracture is not set properly this may result in lifetime complications.
-Further, if an elderly individual with weakened bones falls and breaks a hip, it is often a difficult injury to heal from altogether.
+Also, if an elderly person with weakened bones falls and breaks a hip, it is often a difficult injury to ever heal from.

-Contact a Clearwater Personal Injury Attorney Today
+Contact Our Florida Personal Injury Attorneys Today

 Matthew Dolman